 In 2017 648 people lost their lives in Colorado due to car wrecks, and thousands more were injured or impaired as a result of an accident.
 That adds up to more than ten thousand auto accident claims a year filed in the state of Colorado looking to seek compensation for damages and losses.

-At Springs Law Group we deal with all types of car accidents around Colorado Springs and Pueblo.
-Read for yourself what all a car accident entails before you call 719-421-7141for a free consultation today on your claim.
+The Colorado Springs Car Accident Lawyers at Springs Law Group deal with all types of car accidents around Colorado Springs and Pueblo.
+Read for yourself what all a car accident entails before you call 719-299-5777for a free consultation today on your claim.

 From January 1, 2018, through June 22, 2018, the Colorado Springs Police Department (CSPD) has investigated 23 fatal traffic collisions in Colorado Springs.